tomjnixon/arduino-scons-alt/README.md

 Usage
 -----

 This script does not do any munging of your source files, so you may need reorder your functions (or add function prototypes), and add `#include <Arduino.h>`.
-Your sketch should be in a `cpp` file, rather than an `ino` file.
+Your sketch should be in a `.cpp` file, rather than an `.ino` file.

 A script to compile and upload a basic sketch might look something like this: